Martha “Mattie” Branson

 Mattie did not have children of her own.
 However, she seems to have taken a maternal interest in some of her nieces and nephews.
 More than one surviving photo -- one of them shown at the bottom of this webpage -- shows her with her brother Alvin’s son Walter, who may have been her boarder in his young adulthood.
 It seems likely that Mattie often was more than a housewife, helping Rudolph with his occupation.
 This may particularly have been true after the arrival of Rudolph’s father, stepmother, and youngest half-siblings in approximately 1907.
 Rudolph, Sr. became the proprietor of the Hornitos Hotel.
 Though not specifically mentioned in documentation, the son and namesake probably worked at the hotel, and this would have surely have been true of Mattie as well.

 By the early 1910s more and more residents were abandoning Hornitos and its outlying mining outposts.
 The local gold industry was in freefall.
-By 1914, the phenomenon had swept up all of Mattie’s siblings and their families with the exception of her brother Joe, who along with a small remnant of his household stayed on his huge cattle ranch near Quartzburg.
+By 1914, the phenomenon had swept up all of Mattie’s siblings and their families with the exception of her brother Joe.
+(Joe not only stayed, but kept expanding his cattle ranch as neighbors sold out.
+The ranch eventually incorporated most of what had been Quartzburg.
+Grasshopper Ranch was one of the additions.)
 With such an exodus in play, the Hornitos Hotel did far less business.
-This was undoubtedly a factor in Rudolph taking a job with the Victory Furnace Company.

-Joe White survived Mattie.
+Joe T. White survived Mattie.
 As far as can be determined, he remained in Pond.
 Certainly he remained in Kern County.
 The California Death Index shows he died within the county 15 April 1947.
+Like Mattie’s, his grave is at North Kern Cemetery, as is that of his brother Dan, who perished in late 1951.

 Note: Some web-based genealogies still unfortunately render Mattie’s death date as 29 January 1943.
 The ultimate source of this error was Mattie’s nephew Ivan Branson, who used that date of death in his 1982 book, Bones of the Bransons.
 Ivan possessed a newspaper obituary on which someone had written “January 1943.”
 The text of that obituary stated that Mattie had died on the 29th of the month.
 Ivan took this to mean January 29th.
 However, this clipping was from an issue released during the first week of January and the line referred to the previous 29th.